Wealthify doesn't support your browser

 Lead by example

-Children learn by example, so if you want your child to be good with money, you’ve got to be financially savvy yourself.
-Try to have an emergency fund where you put money regularly.
-Also, when shopping, show your child how organised you are.
-Stick to your shopping list and avoid impulse buys.
+Also, when grocery shopping, show your child how organised you are.
+Stick to your shopping list and avoid impulse buys due to sales, unless you'll need the item in future.
 Your child is looking up to you, so make sure you set a good example.

 Open a savings account for your child